Episodes

 Acknowledgements

-Thanks to our sponsor, Belanger Books: www.belangerbooks.com, and to our patrons on Patreon.
+Thanks to our sponsor, Belanger Books (www.belangerbooks.com), and our supporters on Patreon and Paypal.

 Image credits: Thanks to Alexis Barquin at The Arthur Conan Doyle Encyclopaedia for permission to reproduce these images.
 Please support the encyclopaedia at www.arthur-conan-doyle.com.